pzaino/thecrowler/README.md

 - **Advanced Detection Capabilities**: Discover a wealth of information with features that go beyond basic crawling:
   - URL and Content Discovery
-  - Page Content, Metadata, and Screenshots (supporting infinite scrolling)
+  - Page Content, Metadata, and and more
   - Keywords Analysis and Language Detection
   - Insightful HTTP Headers, Network Info, WHOIS, DNS, and Geo-localization Data